 Product descriptions need to be accurate and compelling, but you’re also translating thousands of SKUs.
 This is where AI translation becomes a competitive advantage.

-Amazon found that adding translations increased sales by 10-15% in international markets, even with imperfect AI translations.
+Research from CSA Research (Common Sense Advisory) found that adding translations increased sales by 10-15% in international markets, even with imperfect AI translations.
 The key is prioritizing: use AI for the full catalog, then human review for best-sellers.

 Decision framework: